 How I verify my product?

 There are certain tests that can only be performed with production or pre-production samples.
-Generally those are endurance and environmental tests which require the use of the final materials and overall structure of the product to give real-life results.
+Generally, those are endurance and environmental tests that require the use of the final materials and overall structure of the product to give real-life results.

-Endurance testing covers extreme situations to which the product might be exposed during its life, such as drops from certain height, transportation vibration and shocks, product robustness, electronic burnout tests, electromagnetic compatibility, button life tests, switching cycling, lifetime ageing tests, …
+Endurance testing covers extreme situations to which the product might be exposed during its life, such as drops from a certain height, transportation vibration, and shocks, product robustness, electronic burnout tests, electromagnetic compatibility, button life tests, switching cycling, lifetime aging tests, …

-Environmental testing covers resilience of the product to environmental conditions such as operational use temperatures, extreme high and low temperatures and humidity, sunlight exposure, water and dust protection, salt corrosion,…
+Environmental testing covers the resilience of the product to environmental conditions such as operational use temperatures, extreme high and low temperatures and humidity, sunlight exposure, water, and dust protection, salt corrosion,…

 Based on your product type and market you would have different regulatory requirements that your product would need to meet.
-Some of the most common are ROHS, REACH, CE, FCC and FDA.
-Some of the tests mentioned above are already part of those regulatory requirements, however the testing and reporting would need to be more rigorous, specially for medical devices and other products highly regulated.
+Some of the most common are ROHS, REACH, CE, FCC, and FDA.
+Some of the tests mentioned above are already part of those regulatory requirements, however, the testing and reporting would need to be more rigorous, especially for medical devices and other products highly regulated.

 Most of these tests are more expensive to run and require a significant amount of samples.
 Make sure you perform certain sanity checks during your design and prototype stages to get at least a sense of how your product will perform.
 In can get even more expensive if you need to repeat some of the above tests more than once.